epccs/RPUpi/Hardware/Testing/readme.md

 exit
 ```

 Press the shutdown button and wait for the green LED on the Pi Zero to be off uninterrupted.
-For referance another host (e.g. from a RPUftdi or another RPUpi) can take the RS-422 bus now and be used to restart this Pi Zero (it needs [PwrMgt] on the RPUno).
+For referance another host (e.g. from a RPUftdi or another RPUpi) can take the RPUBUS and use it to restart this Pi Zero (but it needs [PwrMgt] on the local controller).

 ```
 picocom -b 38400 /dev/ttyUSB0
 ...
 Terminal ready
 /1/vin DOWN
-{"VIN":"CCSHUTDOWN"}
+{"VIN":"ALT_DWN?"}
-{"VIN":"I2CHAULT"}
+{"VIN":"I2C_HAULT"}
-{"VIN":"ATHAULTCURR"}
+{"VIN":"AT_HAULT_CURR"}
 {"VIN":"DELAY"}
 {"VIN":"WEARLEVELINGCLEAR"}
 {"VIN":"DOWN"}